City & Guilds Lion Awards 2013

 The ceremony celebrated the country’s most inspiring achievers who have accomplished extraordinary results through practical learning.
 It is the culmination of the coveted ‘Medals for Excellence’ regional awards programme, which has been running for over 100 years.
 All medallists are shortlisted for 14 Lion Awards, including Employer of the Year.
 The event was a great opportunity to meet some really inspirational individuals who have seen enormous success through learning as well as representatives from major UK businesses.
 Kineo clients including TUI Travel, M&S, Tesco and many more joined for the evening.

 After a champagne reception, everyone took their tables for a three course dinner, and the show was opened by The Brits School, with a high-tempo and enthusiastic performance that got the evening started with a bang.
-Chris Jones, CEO and Director General of City & Guilds, then welcomed everyone in his opening address, and summed up the feelings in the room, saying “It’s no exaggeration that tonight we are surrounded by the best of the best”.
+Chris Jones, CEO and Director General of the City & Guilds Group, then welcomed everyone in his opening address, and summed up the feelings in the room, saying “It’s no exaggeration that tonight we are surrounded by the best of the best”.

 Alongside Chris Jones, this year’s host was the lovely Myleene Klass, who entertained everyone with a great performance before the awards ceremony began.